Updated March 24, 2023

+The following article provides an outline for IAM Roles in AWS.
 In AWS an IAM role is an IAM identity that has specific permissions specified during its creation.
 IAM roles can be associated with a single or multiple Amazon’s services/Users.
 It also defines a set of permissions for making AWS service requests.

 To get clarity on IAM Roles Let’s take an example of a media service provider.
 Usually, a media service provider has different types of accesses for their users based on various categories like Sports, Music, Movies, Premium access, basic access, etc. Each category has specific permissions that allow users to leverage their benefit.
 For example, if a user has subscribed to premium access, he/she might have early access to the latest and popular movies or if a user just wants to watch sports entertainment then he may only subscribe to the Sport package.
 Similarly, in AWS specific permission is attached to specific IAM roles which are further assumed by AWS services or users based on their requirement and level of access.

 Below are the differet steps to create IAM roles in AWS:

 Step 1: To create an IAM role via AWS console first you need to login to your AWS account and select IAM which comes under Security, Identity, and Compliance as shown in the below screenshot.